-Below is information for Federal OHSA as well as states with approved State Plans:
+Below is the information for Federal OHSA as well as states with approved State Plans:

-Here is a list of the various groups who are responsible for safety and health rules and regulations in the United States:
+Here is a list of the various groups who are responsible for creating and maintaining OH&S rules and regulations in the US and Canada

 ANSI is a private, non-profit organization (501(c)3) that administers and coordinates the U.S. voluntary standardization and conformity assessment system.